aosabook/500lines/data-store/chapter.md

 and [CouchDB](http://couchdb.apache.org/) calls it "compaction" (by rewriting the "live" parts of the data store into a new file, and atomically moving it over the old one).
-DBDB can easily be enhanced to add a compaction feature, but it is left as an exercise for the reader.
+DBDB can be enhanced to add a compaction feature, which is left as an exercise for the reader.
+Bonus feature: you can rebalance the tree during compaction to maintain DBDB's runtime performance.

 Intro to the toolchain